 - Not paying attention to your dog – while we like to socialize ourselves while we are at the dog park as well, our main focus should be on paying attention to our dog.
 Ladera Ranch dog attack lawyer, Silverthorne Attorneys has seen many cases where dog owners have been socializing with other dog owners, not paying attention to their dog, and all of a sudden, what was just a little friendly play, turns into a dog fight.
 “Dog parks are for dogs; coffee shops are for chit chat”

 We all know that dog owners love their pets as family.
 With the weather starting to get a bit warmer and dogs getting restless for some outdoor fun, Ladera Ranch dog bite lawyer Silverthorne Attorneys urges you to be safe with your animals.
+If you take your dog to a Ladera Ranch dog park, please follow the above rules.
+Keep your dog and others safe!

 Related links: Mother Nature Network